-In compliance with applicable local and national laws and essentially the World Bank's ESS10, a projectspecific mechanism is being set up to handle complaints and issues.
-This process would be specially designed to collect, collate, review and redress stakeholders' concerns, complaints and grievances.
+A workable GRM system is one in which the process would be specially designed to collect, collate, review and redress stakeholders' concerns, complaints and grievances.
 This process will be carried out using dedicated communication materials (specifically, a GRM brochure or pamphlet) which will be developed to help stakeholders become familiar with the grievance redress channels and procedures.
 Locked suggestion/complaint boxes will be posted in each implementing agency and university and they will maintain a grievance register in order to capture and track grievances from submission to resolution and communication with complainants.
 Project website (and that of the implementing agencies) will include clear information on how feedback, questions, comments, concerns and grievances can be submitted by any stakeholder.
 It will also provide information on the way grievances will be handled, both in terms of process and deadlines.